-- (1) an emergency exists that requires goods or services to be provided with such an immediacy that the agency is unable to comply with this [subtitle] CHAPTER; and - (2) the prospective contractor will make every good faith effort to subcontract to minority and women so business enterprises if subcontracting is utilized. - ♦ 28▲65. {Reserved}
+- (1) an emergency exists that requires goods or services to be provided with such an immediacy that the agency is unable to comply with this [subtitle] chapter; and - (2) the prospective contractor will make every good faith effort to subcontract to minority and women's business enterprises if subcontracting is utilized.

-PART VII.
+Part VII.
 [Part VIII.]
-Agency s Duties
+Agency's Duties

-♦ 28▲66.
+§ 28-66.
 In general.